 If you’re giving your Poodle homemade food, a daily serving size of 1 ounce of food per 1 pound of body weight is a good rule of thumb.
 As you may expect, depending on the particular ingredients used, this can vary quite a bit.

 Pro Tip!
-Standard Poodles should eat twice a day as it makes it easier for them to digest the food, control hunger and prevent bloat (GDV), which can be life-threatening.
+Standard Poodles should be fed twice daily as it makes it easier to digest the food, control hunger, and prevent bloat (GDV), which can be life-threatening.
 However, Toy and Miniature Poodles may prefer three meals a day.

 Pro Tip!
 When my puppy was young, I took her to the vet once a month to have her weighed and have her overall health checked.